cfengine/documentation/getting-started/installation.markdown

 Automatic bootstrapping allows the user to connect a CFEngine Host to a Policy Server without specifying the IP address manually.
-It uses the *Avahi* service discovery implementation of `zeroconf` to locate the hub, obtain its IP address, and then connect to it.
+It uses the *Avahi* service discovery implementation of `zeroconf` to locate the Policy Server, obtain its IP address, and then connect to it.
 To use automatic bootstrap, install the following Avahi libraries: